 EA fails when enterprises are treated as discrete systems that can be reduced into smaller problem sets, as traditional engineering approaches or some EA frameworks would have us believe.

-8220;Is enterprise architecture still relevant when we do Agile?8221; and 8220;what is the role of an enterprise architect in an Agile organization?8221; That the questions this article is trying to answer.
+“Is enterprise architecture still relevant when we do Agile?” and “what is the role of an enterprise architect in an Agile organization?”
+That the question this article is trying to answer.

-- For people that are new with the concepts of Enterprise Architecture, this Microsoft MSDN page is useful. msdn
+- For people that are new to the concepts of Enterprise Architecture, this Microsoft MSDN page is useful.
+MSDN

 Indeed there is a comparison of the Top Four Enterprise-Architecture methodologies.
-Informations there are quite old (2007) though relevant.
+The information there are quite old (2007) though relevant.
 I am particularly fond of real battlefield experiences on using such methodologies.
 This article is a good start.

-These slides illustrates how to implement TOGAF by delivering some key points, in particular the metamodel.
+These slides illustrate how to implement TOGAF by delivering some key points, in particular the metamodel.